What are the shared vCPU server plans?

 What are the dedicated vCPU server plans?

-Of course, all the other Hetzner Cloud features you know and love are also available for these dedicated vCPU instances.
-Using the rescale feature on the administration interface Cloud Console, you can up- and downgrade the CCX servers depending on how many resources you require.
+All Hetzner Cloud features are available for dedicated vCPU instances.
+Using the rescale feature on the administration interface Cloud Console, you can also rescale to and from a plan with shared vCPU or up- and downgrade to another plan depending on how many resources you require.

 Please note that our System Policies at https://www.hetzner.com/rechtliches/cloud-server/ also apply to our dedicated vCPU instances.